ENR 7.14 Gulf of America RNAV Routes Q100, Q102, and Q105

-1. Introduction The three Q routes over the northern portion of the Gulf of Mexico, Q100, Q102, and Q105, have different navigation equipment requirements and are not the same as the RNAV Q routes over the continental United States.
-Operators flying any of the three routes require aircraft equipped with a long-range navigation system, as defined in 14 CFR Part 1, § 1.1.
-Operators may not rely on ground-based navigation aids alone for operations on the three Gulf Q routes.
+1. Introduction The three Q routes over the northern portion of the Gulf of America, Q100, Q102, and Q105, are not the same as the RNAV Q routes over the continental United States.
+There are some differences in operating procedures when flying the Gulf Q routes.

 2. Operational Requirements